Balance in Bucharest

 The Romanians are upset (as customary) with the administration’s choice of spending money on something so ludicrous when money is undoubtedly needed for existing infrastructure.

-Speaking of being upset, let me elaborate the sulking mindset that kept me from writing.
+Speaking of being upset, let me elaborate on the sulking mindset that kept me from writing.
 I ran 57 km during my first 6 days in Bucharest back in July.
 I ran every day and did speed sessions and tempo runs.

 Then on the 7th day, I felt a niggle in my left Achilles.
 I ran 2 km before calling it quits and walking to the hotel.
 The next day I went for a walk instead of a run.

-In retrospect it seems almost too predictable: My too epic running week turned into two months of little running, sulking and general unhappiness.
+In retrospect it seems almost too predictable: My too epic running week turned into two months of little running, sulking, and general unhappiness.

 While I will spare you all the details, I would like to share a lesson from my predicament.
 I aimed at the stars and set my sights on regularly running 80 km per week.
-I was spending all the time I had on hitting the pavement and almost no time on stretching, foam rolling or cross training.
+I was spending all the time I had on hitting the pavement and almost no time on stretching, foam rolling or cross-training.
 That is not very balanced.
 My calves were tight and full of knots long before I felt pain in my heels.
 Like the city of Bucharest, I had my sight set on building a massive cathedral while my roads were crumbling and my electrical wiring dangling in the streets (so to speak).

 Forced to stop building up my millage, I am focusing on doing strength work and eccentric heel drops.
 Involuntarily, I am revaluating my attachment to running and the way it helps me to feel in control.
-Experience has taught me to be cautious with optimism, but my hope is that this unfortunate situation will help me take a step back, nurture my love for other adventures and most of all, help me to find balance.
+Experience has taught me to be cautious with optimism, but my hope is that this unfortunate situation will help me take a step back, nurture my love for other adventures, and most of all, help me to find balance.